Can You Work Remotely in Portugal?

 Some digital nomads make their living through passive income, such as investments, dividends, pensions, or rental income.
 The Passive Income or D7 visa was utilized by digital nomads before the official D8 visa was released.

 With the D7 visa, passive income earners can live in Portugal for two years with a renewable residence permit.
-After five years of continuously living in Portugal, they may apply for permanent residency.
+After five years of continuous residence, they may apply for permanent residency in Portugal.

 What is it Like to Work Remotely in Portugal?